 There are many methods to achieve redundancy for your domain.
 Failover, for example, is an excellent redundant solution that should be included in any domain strategy.
 But the most foolproof way to avoid an outage is still shockingly underutilized—and that is to have a secondary DNS.
 Whether it’s from DNS resolution errors, a DDoS attack, or some other type of provider-related outage, having redundant DNS will keep your site online and save your company a ton of money in the long run.

 Now let’s take a look at the different types of Secondary DNS.

 When using traditional Secondary DNS, you have two providers to handle your domain’s web traffic.
-Zone files from the primary host are automatically synchronized with the secondary server via NOTIFY, IXFER, and AXFR services.
+Zone files from the primary host are automatically synchronized with the secondary server when updates or changes are made to the domain’s zone.
 This way, if one provider goes down, queries for your domain will be retried by the other DNS provider.
 With this configuration, users won’t experience any disruption in service if one of the providers has an outage.
 As a bonus, resolvers tend to prefer the fastest authoritative nameserver—fastest time to first byte (TTFB).
 This means if your secondary provider has faster speeds than the primary, the recursive resolver will often use the secondary authoritative nameserver to get an answer for its request—a win-win for your company and your customers.

 A Primary/Primary setup includes the same benefits as traditional Secondary DNS, except your domain will have two dedicated resources for resolving queries.
 One advantage to having a Primary/Primary configuration is that it often affords companies more advanced customization options via API calls.
 Similar to traditional Secondary DNS, Primary/Primary improves the overall speed and performance of your domain but takes it one step further.
 Your domain’s query resolution will also be more accurate.